MZehren/ADTOF/docs/introduction.rst

 ~~~~~~~~~~~~~

 Other tools made to create or convert between different games file formats already exist.
 If this project is not enough for you, you may want to look at those tools.
-An even more exhaustive list of tools can also be found on `customscreators.com`_.
+Another list of tools can also be found on `customscreators.com`_.
 To our knowledge, no tool offers to convert a game format to a standard midi format.

  - `Editor On Fire`_: Editor to create songs.
 Can import, analyse, and export between most of the games formats.